filipecn/my_website/content/post/ptracer-gpu2.md

 Each pool item can serve all the memory used by a tile for example.

 ## Stratified Sampler
-I implemented the `StratifiedSampler`, which subdivides the sampling region (pixel area) by a regular grid and generates a sample in each grid cell.
+I implemented the `StratifiedSampler`, which subdivides the sampling region (pixel area) with a regular grid and generates a sample in each grid cell.
 A simple usage example goes like this:
 ```cpp
 // Here we define a 2x2 grid (4 samples), jittering and 3 sampling dimensions